 Five Veins refers to the embryonic veins that carry the incarnating consciousness into the heart.
 The five veins of incarnating consciousness of Tibetan Medicine will be taught and sensed via the perception of dynamic stillness in the veins.
 These five veins are the umbilical, two subclavian and two jugular veins.
 They are associated with a specific function of dynamic stillness as the element of space.

 Together, the nine primary pulses and five veins represent an advanced understanding of the Ignition process in Biodynamic Cardiovascular Therapy.
 These new Ignition skills can benefit clients who have metabolic challenges as well as those seeking to prevent such challenges.

 Part 2.
 Ignition of the Subtle Body in Biodynamic Practice

 Thursday-Sunday, June 11-14, 2020

 The second seminar offers a new approach to healing contemporary forms of disembodiment.
 Health is a constant change process of the outer and inner environment of the body arising from the elements and each of their connections to the wind of Primary Respiration.
 This requires a serene, compassionate presence and the skillful use of shamanic touch.
 Shamanism is taught as the extrasensory perception of wholeness via the five elements.

-We will view the human body and its continuum with the subtle body channels and five elements from the tradition of Tibetan Medicine.
 We come into and out of embodiment via the five elements of space, wind, fire, water and earth.
 For example, given that 88% of Americans are metabolically unhealthy, the majority of us will benefit by ignition with the fire element.

 A palpation protocol will be taught to rebalance the body, connecting the wind of Primary Respiration to the fire element in the abdomen, liver, heart-blood, eyes and skin.